April 14, 2021

-As restaurants reopen this spring, operators will need to promote their latest operations to drive business through the website, email and social media channels
+As restaurants reopen, operators will need to promote latest operations to drive business through website, email and social media

 The last year has challenged restaurants and operators to adapt, pivot and overcome unfavorable circumstances to continue operating.
 While some chose to operate takeout only or navigate outdoor dining through the winter months, many decided to turn off the lights until Spring.
 Now, with vaccinations and warmer weather, restaurants are reopening their doors for on-premise and off-premise dining.
 Part of reopening is having a clear strategy in place.
 In order to drive diners back to the restaurant, operators will need to exercise their marketing muscle.